-The mission of the general physical education activity program is to provide a variety of curricula from which the student may select to enable development of cognitive knowledge of the activity, increase her psychomotor skills, increase personal fitness and enhance a sense of value for the activity.
+The mission of the general physical education activity program is to provide a variety of curricula from which students may select to enable development of cognitive knowledge of the activity, increase their psychomotor skills, increase personal fitness, and enhance a sense of value for the activity.
 Departmental goals are directed toward the student outcomes listed below.